-Acreage Report - You must report to your crop insurance agent all of your wheat acreage in the county by the acreage reporting date.
+Acreage Report - You must give a report to your crop insurance agent of all your wheat acreage in the county by the acreage reporting date.

 Definitions

 Actual Production History (APH) Yield - APH yield is used to determine the production guarantee.
 The APH yield is based on up to 10 years of actual assigned yields and adjusted and/or unadjusted transitional yields.